 - Optimize your product feed.

-Keep reading for more details, or request a free customized proposal from our team anytime.
+Keep reading for more details, or request a free PPC campaign audit from our team anytime.

-It’s no secret that shoppers behave differently during the frenzied shopping season, which seems to grow longer every year.
+It’s no secret that potential customers behave differently during the frenzied shopping season, which seems to grow longer every year.
 To find success, your paid search ads campaigns should be optimized differently, too.

 Here are the strategies we recommend for our eCommerce clients during the busiest time of the year: